abinit/abinit/doc/tutorial/paw2.md

 Examine the logarithmic derivatives, i.e., derivatives of an $l$-state
 $\frac{d(log(\Psi_l(E))}{dE}$ computed for the exact atomic problem and with the PAW dataset.
 They are printed in the `logderiv.l` files.
-Each `logderiv.l` file corresponds to an angular momentum $l$  and contains three columns of data: the energy, the logarithmic derivative of the $l$-state of the exact atomic problem and of the pseudized problem.
+Each `logderiv.l` file corresponds to an angular momentum $l$  and contains five columns of data: the energy, the logarithmic derivative of the $l$-state of the exact atomic problem, the logarithmic derivative of the pseudized problem and two other colums that do not matter for this section.
+In the following, when you edit a loderiv file, only edit the three first columns.
 In our Ni example, $l=0$, $1$ or $2$.

 The logarithmic derivatives should have the following properties: